Monthly Archives: May 2026

 Originally, she had a single Garmin G3X EFIS (Electronic Flight Information System) – that big screen in the middle – and just a few of the traditional ‘clock’-style instruments on the panel: (left to right) airspeed indicator, altimeter, attitude indicator (aka the ‘artificial horizon’).
 The G3X handles just about everything, including the primary flight information such as airspeed, altitude, rate of climb and all the usual things, plus it has a built-in moving map display that runs on a GPS system, so that you’re never lost.
 The traditional gauges are there in case the G3X fails, which just never happens.
 Even in the event of an electrical failure, the G3X has an internal battery that will keep it going for several hours after mains failure.

 Later, we refitted the instrument panel with a new layout, with no dials at all – a completely ‘glass cockpit’ – and also added in an autopilot system.
-Here’s the new panel; the autopilot box is the one at top centre, just under the ‘No Smoking’ placard.
-Despite the G3X allegedly never failing, we also have twoĀ additional independent self-powered electronic displays: the Garmin G5 (the little square box on the left); and the Garmin 720 on the right, the one that looks like a Kindle Fire.
+Here’s the new panel; the autopilot box is the one at top centre, just under the ‘SmartGlide’ button[12].
+Despite the G3X allegedly never failing, we also have two additional independent self-powered electronic displays: the Garmin G5 (the little box to the left of the main display); and the Garmin 720 on the right, the one that looks like a Kindle Fire or iPad.
 Between them, these three displays give triple redundancy on flight information display systems, even in the event of a total electrical power failure.

 Here is the panel in flight, with the moving map display on the main panel (the purple lines indicate the route programmed in for the autopilot) and the PFD – Primary Flight Display, which displays all the important information such as airspeed, altitude, heading and so on.
 The sunlight today, up here at 4,000ft, is pretty harsh and also at such an angle as to highlight all the dust on the panel.
 Sorry about that!